s4ilor/ml-patterns/README.md

 "CRITICAL:tensorflow:Label neglyubka has no images in the category validation. [...] mod_index = index % len(category_list) ZeroDivisionError"
 ```

 Of course it doesn't work.
 Have you checked the data at all?
 TensorFlow is a bit fussy when it comes to the input, and in this particular situation we don't have enough pictures in "neglyubka" folder - only 12, when TF prefers to have 20/30 at least.
 Say, you're an alien and you've just come to the Earth.
 You see a dog and a cat for a first time.
 It's quite hard to distinguish them later after only one encounter.
+Each picture - each encounter.
+The more the better.

 # Two ways to go